riken-yokohama-AI-drug/intDesc/README.md

 ```

 The script calculates the interaction descriptors for the provided structures and input parameters, and compares them with precomputed reference results.
-If the results match, OK will be printed, indicating that the installation was successful.
+If the results match the reference outputs, "OK" will be printed, indicating successful installation.

 ## Quick Example (A_IT003)